 1) A serious situation materializes on campus.
 Typically, the need for crisis management begins with a call about a major occurrence to the Office of Public Safety or to the Office of Student Affairs.
 But regardless of how a serious event is first detected, the Office of Public Safety must be notified immediately.
 In most cases, it is the Office of Public Safety that initiates the crisis communications process.

-2) Immediately upon hearing of an emergency situation,the director of public safety or his designee assesses the occurrence, gathers the first-available facts, and as appropriate notifies the President’s Advisory Council (PAC), including the chief of staff; the president; the provost, the dean of student affairs; the vice president for business; the vice president for enrollment management; the vice president for institutional advancement; the vice president for technology services; the vice president for human resources; the director of communication, marketing, and public relations; and the Institute’s general counsel (see step 3 for additional notifications).
+2) Immediately upon hearing of an emergency situation,the director of public safety or his designee assesses the occurrence, gathers the first-available facts, and as appropriate notifies the President’s Advisory Council (PAC), including the vice president of executive affairs; the president; the senior vice president and provost, the vice president of student affairs; the vice president for business; the vice president for enrollment management; the vice president for institutional advancement; the vice president for technology services; the vice president for human resources; the director of media and public relations; and the Institute’s general counsel (see step 3 for additional notifications).

-a) If news of an emergency or crisis is first reported to another office on campus, other than the Office of Public Safety (such as the Office of the Dean of Student Affairs), then that office must immediately contact the Office of Public Safety emergency line at 617-989-4444.
+a) If news of an emergency or crisis is first reported to another office on campus, other than the Office of Public Safety (such as the Office of Student Affairs), then that office must immediately contact the Office of Public Safety emergency line at 617-989-4444.

-3) The chief of staff, working with the Office of Public Safety, ensures that all appropriate notifications have been made to members of the Board of Trustees, members of the President’s Advisory Council (PAC), and members of the Critical Incident Response Team (CIRT) and Behavioral Incident Response Team (BIRT).
+3) The vice president for executive affairs, working with the Office of Public Safety, ensures that all appropriate notifications have been made to members of the Board of Trustees, members of the President’s Advisory Council (PAC), and members of the Critical Incident Response Team (CIRT) and Behavioral Incident Response Team (BIRT).

 a) These messages from Public Safety will contain information on specific steps to follow during an emergency.
 Any questions about procedures from campus constituencies should be directed to the Office of Public Safety, at 617-989-4400 (Non-emergencies) or 617-989-4444 (Emergency Line).